 Thousands of people visit Skyline Drive each year as it is one of the most scenic drives in Virginia.
 Although you can easily take in the views from any overlook along the road, many of the outstanding views can only be seen after a few miles of hiking.
 Mary’s Rock is one of the many hikes along Skyline Drive that provide incredible views of the surrounding Blue Ridge Mountains.

 Starting from Jewell Hollow Overlook, you will hike along the trail passing the remains of an old homestead and several outlooks.
 The trail to Mary’s Rock also overlaps with the Appalachian Trail, so about halfway up you will run into the hiker hut (Byrd’s Nest #3).
 Before reaching the summit, take pause to enjoy Pinnacle Overlook for a spectacular view of the Blue Ridge Mountains.

 The summit is a great place to enjoy a snack or lunch, but don’t stop there.
 Most hikers crowd this area as they stake out a spot on the rock for lunch, but if you keep climbing upward toward the back, you can escape the crowds for a moment of solitude.
 This is where we had our most rewarding moment, alone with the gorgeous view.

 Related Content: 20 Best Hiking Trails in Asheville, NC

 Elevation Gain: 2,450 ft

 Shenandoah National Park is undoubtedly one of the best national parks in the USA for hiking.
-Trails are plentiful, diverse, well maintained, and accessible.
-Across the valley, you can also find the George Washington and Thomas Jefferson National Forests.
+Trails are plentiful, diverse, well-maintained, and accessible.
 These mountains also contain a wealth of trails, rock climbing opportunities, and swimming holes, so go out, explore, and find your next adventure!